Megaplex Theatres: History

 In April of 2024, Megaplex Theatres announced that it had acquired the site of Redstone Cinema 8 at Kimball Junction in Park City, Utah.
 Megaplex plans to renovate the site with an eye towards luxury.
 The acquisition occurred after Redstone filed for bankruptcy.

 Megaplex Theatres acquired the Water Gardens Theatres in Pleasant Grove, Utah.
 This location was built in 1997.
-The theaters are being rebranded and renovated with a scheduled opening date of late 2024.
-This acquisition will bring Megaplex's offerings to 187 screens at 17 locations.
+The theaters were being rebranded and renovated with a scheduled opening date of late 2024.
+This acquisition brought Megaplex's offerings to 187 screens at 17 locations.

 As of 2024, Megaplex Theatres was working with the Theater Sports Network to bring live sporting events to its screens.

 In October 2024, Megaplex Theaters announced that it would add a new location in St. George, Utah at The Paseo.

 In November 2024, Megaplex re-opened Redstone Theatre at Kimball Junction in Park City after completing major upgrades.
-These upgrades included new seating, remodeled restrooms, Dolby Atmos, and better concessions stands.
+These upgrades included new seating, remodeled restrooms, Dolby Atmos, and better concession stands.

-In November 2024, Megaplex re-opened the rebranded location of Water Gardens in Pleasant Grove, Utah.
+In November 2024, Megaplex re-opened the rebranded location at Water Gardens in Pleasant Grove, Utah.

 As of November 2024, Megaplex operated 17 theaters.

 In 2025, Megaplex Theaters launched a rebrand.
-The rebrand was done with the assistance of the agency Matchstic.
-The rebrand includes new visual and verbal identities.
-It also includes upgrading theaters to include amenities such as heated luxury recliners, luxury box seats, quiet rooms, and large-format laser projectors.
+The rebrand was done with the assistance of the agency Matchistic.
+The rebrand included new visual and verbal identities.
+It also included upgrading theaters to include amenities such as heated luxury recliners, luxury box seats, quiet rooms, and large-format laser projectors.

-As of May 2025, The University Stadium 6 location in Logan, Utah was undergoing extensive remodeling.
-Renovations include new screens, projectors, luxury seating, Dolby Atmos sound, and improved concession stands.
+As of May 2025, the University Stadium 6 location in Logan, Utah was undergoing extensive remodeling.
+Renovations included new screens, projectors, luxury seating, Dolby Atmos sound, and improved concession stands.

 Megaplex Entertainment

 Megaplex Entertainment centers are an expansion of the Megaplex brand.
 These centers will include movie theaters but will also have other amenities such as bowling alleys, video arcades, restaurants, and spaces for private events.

 The first Megaplex Entertainment center opened in South Jordan's Daybreak development in 2025.
-The Megaplex Downtown Daybreak location features eight large format auditoriums with luxury seating, Dolby Atmos sound, laser projectors, food and drink service; an bowling alley with 18 lanes, laneside dining, and augmented-reality technology; a variety of other food and beverage offerings; other games; a private event space; and a room for mothers.
+The Megaplex Downtown Daybreak location features eight large format auditoriums with luxury seating, Dolby Atmos sound, laser projectors, food and drink service; a bowling alley with 18 lanes, laneside dining, and augmented-reality technology; a variety of other food and beverage offerings; other games; a private event space; and a room for mothers.

+Megaplex worked with Intercard for its arcade offerings.